fish-shell/fish-shell/sphinx_doc_src/tutorial.rst

     end

-To compare strings or numbers or check file properties (whether a file exists or is writeable and such), use `test <cmds/test.html>`__, like
+To compare strings or numbers or check file properties (whether a file exists or is writeable and such), use :ref:`test <cmd-test>`, like